fastrgv/RufasSlider/README.md

 # RufasSlider
 ## What's new:

+**ver 2.7.8 -- 21oct17**
+* Updated linux scripts to use a) SFML v2.4.2;  b) AdaCore 2017;
+* Note that AdaCore 2017 works on OS-X with no changes;
+* Added startup messages listing OGL profile & version;
+* Corrected relative paths to begin with ./ in scripts;
+* Cleaned up various codes and libraries;

 **v 2.7.7 - 17may17**
 * Executable names simplified now that OSX has its own directory.
 * Enhanced functionality of flat7, flatAZ.